Where to Enjoy the Best Hot Pot in Melbourne

 Nana Thai Hot Pot & BBQ

-Where hot pot meets barbecue.
-Nana Thai Hot Pot & BBQ.
-Here, you’ll find all sorts of authentic Thai dishes, including their delicious range of mookata and moojum – Thai style hotpot.
-Here, you’ll simultaneously boil soup and barbecue meats using a portable stove at your table, experiencing herb-heavy, rich flavours.
-Expect to be waiting a little while to get in, though.
-This joint is so popular, there’s often lines out the door.
+Where hot pot meets barbecue, Nana Thai Hot Pot & BBQ serves up authentic Thai flavours with a twist.
+Dive into their delicious mookata and moojum — Thai-style hot pot where you simultaneously boil soup and grill meats on a portable stove right at your table.
+Expect herb-heavy, rich flavours that keep you coming back for more.
+Be prepared for a wait, though — this beloved spot is so popular, there are often lines out the door.

 169 Bourke Street, Melbourne